21.4.07

 Internationals

-Some results of the Political Objectives Test provide links to three major international networks of political parties.
-Those 'internationals' are the Socialist International (SI) for social-democratic parties, the Liberal International (LI) for liberal parties and the Centrist Democrat International (CDI) for conservative parties.
+'Internationals' are networks of like-minded political parties and examining them may help demonstrate the avowed ideology of a variety of parties worldwide.
+Three internationals worth looking at are the Socialist International (SI) for democratic socialist parties, the Liberal International (LI) for liberal parties and the Centrist Democrat International (CDI) for traditional conservative parties.

 A party is an aggregate of many members.
-And an international is both an aggregate of many parties which are aggregates of many members.
+And an international is an aggregate of many parties which are themselves aggregates of many members.
 As such generalizations of the political character of an international are just that.
-That is why my references to those internationals stresses that they embrace and cut across different forms of political ideology.
+They may embrace and cut across different forms of political ideology.
 They also change over time while preserving many aspects of historical nomenclature.

 The LI includes many classical liberals but it also accommodates both progressives and establishmentarians and its mission statements are carefully worded to be inclusive of all strands of liberalism.
 Those few LI members that are most successful as frequent holders of government majority tend to be more moderate than anything.